TeeClassy/alx-system_engineering-devops/README.md

-this repository contains solution to the shell basics task
+this is the solution to shell permission